kylpo/react-playbook/deep-dives/refs.md

 # All About `ref`s
 `ref` is one of two special props in React--the other being `key`--because it isn't really a prop.
-Instead of being passed in to the associated component as a `this.props.ref`, React snatches it up, and uses it to associate a reference to the component's instance or DOM node.
+Instead of being passed in to the associated component as a `this.props.ref`, React snatches it up and uses it to associate a reference to the component's instance or DOM node.

 ```jsx
 class MyComponent extends React.Component {